viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 Save the config.

-With cloud sync enabled, you machine automatically uploads captured data to the Viam app after a short delay.
+With cloud sync enabled, your machine automatically uploads captured data to the Viam app after a short delay.

 {{% /tablestep %}}
 {{% tablestep %}}